Estimation of Treatment Effects Under Nonstationarity via the Truncated Policy Gradient Estimator: Estimation under nonstationarity

-{Our analysis of the truncated DQ estimator is then carried out in a parallel manner, and shows this poor bias behavior can be mitigated.
-We show in particular in Section \ref{sec:trunc_policy_gradient} that the truncated DQ estimator can {\em also} be viewed as an estimator of a hypothetical ``truncated'' policy gradient, that estimates the difference between two policies: first playing $\pi_{1/2}$, and then playing $\pi_1$ or $\pi_0$ respectively in the most recent $k$ time periods.
-Because we approximate this gradient using the truncated DQ estimator, a Taylor approximation error is again incurred, similar to the untruncated DQ estimator; this is the first term in the bias bound \eqref{eq:bias_bound} in the theorem, which we refer to as the {\em Taylor error}.
-The second term in the bias bound arises by bounding the gap between the hypothetical truncated policy gradient and the GATE, taking advantage of the mixing time assumption Assumption \ref{assumption:mixing-time}; thus we refer to the second term as the {\em mixing bias}.
-Crucially, we observe that due to truncation, the estimator $\hat{\tau}_k$ has a bias that scales quadratically in $k$, rather than $T$ as for the untruncated estimator.}
+Our analysis of the TPG estimator is then carried out in a parallel manner, and shows this poor bias behavior can be mitigated.
+We show in Section \ref{sec:trunc_policy_gradient} that the TPG estimator can be interpreted as an estimator of a \emph{hypothetical truncated policy gradient}, that estimates the difference between two policies: first playing $\pi_{1/2}$, and then playing $\pi_1$ or $\pi_0$ respectively in the most recent $k$ time periods.
+Because we approximate this difference using the hypothetical truncated policy gradient, a Taylor approximation error is again incurred, similar to the untruncated version; this is the first term in the bias bound \eqref{eq:bias_bound} in the theorem, which we refer to as the {\em Taylor error}.
+The second term in the bias bound arises by bounding the gap between the hypothetical truncated policy difference and the GATE, taking advantage of the mixing time assumption Assumption \ref{assumption:mixing-time}; thus, we refer to the second term as the {\em mixing bias}.
+Crucially, we observe that due to truncation, the estimator $\hat{\tau}_k$ has a bias that scales quadratically in $k$, rather than $T$ as for the untruncated PG estimator.
+Figure~\ref{fig:figure3} shows the connections among TPG, PG estimators, policy gradients, and the GATE.

-The theorem further shows that the variance of $\hat{\tau}_k$ grows cubically with $k$ while diminishing as the horizon length $T$ becomes larger.
-A formal proof Theorem~\ref{them:trunc_DQ_bias} is provided in the appendix.